Fail-closed baseline pairing with lower-memory retries

 Report generation is equally strict: paired_windows evidence is required, and non-perfect pairing is rejected.
 That gives reviewers a clearer answer to the most important question: when a report says it is paired, it really is paired.

-On the practical side, chunked HF adapter snapshot/restore helps reduce peak memory during retries, and the new proof-pack workflow helpers (run_suite, scheduler/queue utilities, and model creation tooling) make longer evidence runs easier to operate without weakening the pairing rules.
+On the practical side, chunked HF adapter snapshot/restore helps reduce peak memory during retries, and the new evidence-pack workflow helpers (run_suite, scheduler/queue utilities, and model creation tooling) make longer evidence runs easier to operate without weakening the pairing rules.

 For the immutable release record, read the tagged CHANGELOG.md for v0.3.4.